Connect with us

 Sisters Remembered for Courage and Devotion

-Loved ones described Frantzia as a proud Marine and dedicated x‑ray technician known for her compassion and strength.
+Loved ones described Frantzia as a proud Marine and a dedicated x‑ray technician who showed compassion and strength in everything she did.
+The impact of the fire resonates deeply with those who knew the family.

-PJ, remembered as the creative force behind Brown Eyes magazine, touched lives with her vision and artistic talent.
+PJ, remembered as the creative force behind Brown Eyes magazine, inspired many people with her artistic vision and talent.

-Relatives emphasized both sisters’ devotion to family.
+Above all, relatives emphasized the sisters’ deep devotion to family.
 Each leaves behind one child now facing life without their mother.

 Funeral Service Planned for Saturday

-Authorities confirmed the cause of the fire remains under investigation.
-The Essex County Prosecutor’s Office continues to seek information.
+Authorities confirmed that the cause of the fire remains under investigation.
+The Essex County Prosecutor’s Office continues to seek information regarding the New Jersey Thanksgiving fire and urges anyone with relevant details to come forward.

 Officials urge anyone with knowledge of the incident to contact the prosecutor’s tip line at 1‑877‑TIPS‑4EC or 1‑877‑847‑7432.